slavafox2/burger2/README.md

 # BURGER is SPA order food.
 There possible building  burger yourself with an ingredients and order it.

-stack of technologies:  react, redux, wabpack, babel, firebase, axios, routes,
+stack of technologies:  React, redux, wabpack, babel, firebase, axios, routes, React DevTools

 >Building page